The Carpe Diem Café series of contemporary romances and romantic comedies by Deborah Cooke continues with Just Like Starting Over

 In my world, this calls for another spreadsheet. 🙂

-2. Widen Column A, then list the applicable dates in row 1, starting in B1.
 Leave a blank line, then put your featured title in A3.
 List the portals you want to track below, and create a total line for each day.
-Create a column for totals at the right, as well.
-Your spreadsheet will look like this:
+How long should you track results of a promotion?
+I track for at least a week.

 Tracking a Promotion 1 by Deborah Cooke

 2. Build your formulae for totaling the sales.
 The daily totals across the bottom are the sum of unit sales by portal.
-Once you’ve done the first one, you can copy and paste it across the row.

 Tracking Promo Sales #2 by Deborah Cooke